 Part of the problem was that I truly had the mindset that I could do anything – and that there was no such thing as doing “too much”.
 I didn’t always know how to temper my ambitions, because frankly, they helped me achieve some things that I was pretty happy about.

 However, sometimes my mortal body couldn’t keep up with the pace of my thoughts and expectations, and so predictably, I went through periods of unbridled ambition, followed by periods of crashing and burning, until I regained my strength to start it all over again.
+This cycle can be really hard on a family.

 I’m telling you, that kind of pattern can eventually break a person, like bending a metal rod back and forth until it finally snaps.